breimanntools/xomics/docs/source/index/CONTRIBUTING_COPY.rst

 ----------

 - Algorithms should be biologically inspired and combine empirical insights with cutting-edge computational methods.
-- We emphasize fair, accountable, and transparent machine learning, as detailed in `Interpretable Machine Learning with Python <https://www.packtpub.com/product/interpretable-machine-learning-with-python/9781800203907>`_.
 - We're committed to offering diverse evaluation metrics and interpretable visualizations, aiming to extend to other aspects of interpretable data analysis and explainable AI such as causal inference.